Potty Training on Deputation

 When to potty train –

 Avoiding pressure from others: Disclaimer: I don’t want these articles to turn into an advice column on self-help and feeling good about yourself.
 However, I do want them to be helpful in general and encourage those who may find situations on deputation, like potty training, to be daunting.

 I believe there is a natural instinct the Lord gives to mothers about their children.
-Whether it’s a stranger staring at your kid or a health problem your child has, I believe God gave us the instincts to know how to take care in certain situations.
+Whether it’s a stranger staring at your kid that gives you a bad feeling or a health problem your child has, I believe God gave us the instincts to know how to take care in certain situations.
 I don’t think potty training is any different.
 If you choose to potty train at 1 ½ or 3 ½, that’s your decision, and in this case, you know best.
 The longer you wait, the more “advice” you’ll receive.
 Just remember, you’re accountable for raising your child, not any stranger, church member, or family member.